On expansions for nonlinear systems, error estimates and convergence issues: Error estimates in time for nonlinear vector fields

 in the weak sense explicited above.
 For every fixed $t \in [0,T]$,

 where the symbol $\int_0^t$ is the Lebesgue integral on $L^1((0,t);\K)$.
-We will use the following \emph{notation} to refer to this property:
+We will use the following notation to refer to this property:

 In the sequel, all integral equalities between operators on $\CC^\infty_c(\K^d;\K)$ should be understood in this weak sense (after evaluation on a test function and at a point).
-Here the right-hand side refers to the composition of two operators on $\CC^\infty_c(\K^d;\K)$: $L(t)$ and $\varphi \mapsto (f(t,\cdot) \cdot \nabla) \varphi$, i.e. we identify each vector field with a first-order differential operator on smooth functions.
+The right-hand side refers to the composition of two operators on $\CC^\infty_c(\K^d;\K)$: {$L(\tau)$ and $f(\tau)$, seen as} a first-order differential operator on smooth functions.

 Equation \eqref{L_equation} is now a linear differential equation satisfied by the object $L(t)$ (in a much larger space), so one can hope to apply the linear results of the previous sections.